|Subscribe | What is RSS|

 Join us for a national day of service and volunteerism at Pipestone National Monument.
 Volunteers are needed to assist with the seed collection from the native tall grass prairie.
 The seeds will be collected from 9:00 am to noon.
 Volunteers are advised to dress appropriately and to wear sturdy shoes for walking in the prairie.
 The seeds will be used to continue restoration of the native tall grass prairie on 15 acres of land donated to the Monument by the Trust for Public Land in 2006.

-As part of the day's activities, participants ages 5-13, which successfully complete the Junior Ranger Activity Booklet, will be entered into a drawing to win a Jr. Ranger prize.
+Participants ages 5-13, which successfully complete the Junior Ranger Activity Booklet, will get a Jr. Ranger badge.
 The Junior Ranger program is designed so youth can make meaningful connections to the resources and special places by the National Park Service.